cyz0707/MSE800_PY/tree/main/Week3/Activity6/README.md

 ## actors and use cases

-This is a YB college system for students and teachers to manage classes and subjects.
+This is a YB college system for admins, students and teachers to manage courses.

 There are 3 actors using this system: Admin, teacher and student

+Use cases are designed as below:

 ### Admin:
 1. Add a new student